c0xc/github-build-qt-appimage-action/README.md

 It can be added to Qt project repositories to build the application and create a portable AppImage file whenever new code is pushed.
-An AppImage file is an executable file which includes requires libraries, so it will work on almost any modern Linux system without having to manually install those libraries first.
+An AppImage file is an executable file which includes required libraries, so it will run on almost any modern Linux system without having to manually install those libraries first.

 All the user has to do is mark the AppImage file as executable